 Whether you’re coming to Kotlin for the first time or are brushing up your skillset, we think you’ll love these new features.

 The kotlinx.coroutines library has changed drastically since we teased it in the first edition of our Kotlin programming guide.
 Right off the bat, Coroutines have graduated from experimental to stable and have become widely adopted in many production codebases.

 We’ve also seen the introduction and adoption of Channels and Flows, which build on top of Coroutines to allow parts of your application to communicate more easily.
 The book has three brand-new dedicated chapters for Coroutines, Channels, and Flows.

 Although many people think of Kotlin as a replacement for Java, that doesn’t paint the full picture.
 Kotlin is a multiplatform language and comes in three flavors: Kotlin/JVM, Kotlin/Native, and Kotlin/JS.

 If you’ve been looking for a way to share code between platforms, give Kotlin Multiplatform a shot.
 We think you’ll be surprised at how much it can do for you.
-And if you want to learn more about Kotlin Multiplatform, may we point you in the direction of a few other blogposts?
+And if you want to learn more about Kotlin Multiplatform, may we point you in the direction of ?

 Whether you’re an Android developer who wants to use Google’s recommended programming language, a web developer who wants a concise alternative to Java, a developer looking to share code between apps on different platforms, a new programmer looking to learn a modern programming language, or anyone in between, Kotlin is a great choice.
 We hope that you pick up our Kotlin programming guide and enjoy working with the language as much as we do at Big Nerd Ranch.